LSanten/MMS-Bubbles/Zettelkasten/ELECYT-LASER-VIZ-A.md

 ### design of V2: laser & wireless remote control

-A big part of this project was the development of a fully wireless system.
+The biggest part of building the second prototype was the development of a fully wireless system.
 The visualizer can be controlled via a remote control that I built myself and the music signal is sent wirelessly, making installation and fine-tuning much easier.

 ![](../media/ELECYT-LASER-VIZ-A-general-graphics-04.png)